Logan-Lin/quartz-blog/content/ai-system/api-fundamentals.md

 > - [OpenAI API Documentation](https://platform.openai.com/docs/overview)
 > - [Anthropic API Documentation](https://docs.anthropic.com/en/api/overview)

-> [!faq] Exercise
+## Exercise

-> Build two Python programs that demonstrate the API fundamentals covered in this module.
+Build two Python programs that demonstrate the API fundamentals covered in this module.

->
-> **Exercise 1: Command-line Chatbot**
+**Exercise 1: Command-line Chatbot**

->
-> Build a chatbot using an AI API of your choice (e.g., OpenAI, Anthropic, or others) that takes users' input from the command line interface and display the response.
+Build a chatbot using an AI API of your choice (e.g., OpenAI, Anthropic, or others) that takes users' input from the command line interface and display the response.
 It demonstrates:
-> - **HTTP Request Components**: Properly implement headers including Authorization, Content-Type, and User-Agent as shown in the [[#HTTP Request]] section
+- **HTTP Request Components**: Properly implement headers including Authorization, Content-Type, and User-Agent as shown in the [[#HTTP Request]] section
-> - **REST Statelessness**: Follow the statelessness principle by including full conversation history in each request
+- **REST Statelessness**: Follow the statelessness principle by including full conversation history in each request
-> - **HTTP Status Code Handling**: Handle different status codes with user-friendly messages referencing the [[#HTTP Response]] section
+- **HTTP Status Code Handling**: Handle different status codes with user-friendly messages referencing the [[#HTTP Response]] section
-> - **Response Processing**: Parse and display relevant response (content, usage tokens, model information)
+- **Response Processing**: Parse and display relevant response (content, usage tokens, model information)

->
-> **Exercise 2: Image Analysis Tool**
+**Exercise 2: Image Analysis Tool**

->
-> Build a command-line tool that analyzes image content using a multi-modal AI API of your choice that takes users' input file (path) from the command line and display the analysis result (content of the image, class labels, or others).
+Build a command-line tool that analyzes image content using a multi-modal AI API of your choice that takes users' input file (path) from the command line and display the analysis result (content of the image, class labels, or others).
 It demonstrates the same points as above plus:
-> - **Content-Type Handling**: Choose a proper input format for images (file upload, base64 encoding, or URL references)
+- **Content-Type Handling**: Choose a proper input format for images (file upload, base64 encoding, or URL references)

->
-> **Implementation Requirements:**
+**Implementation Tips:**

->
-> Both programs should demonstrate robust practices:
+Both programs should demonstrate robust practices:
-> - **Security**: Follow Authorization header best practices from the [[#HTTP Request]] section by using environment variables for API keys instead of hardcoding them
+- **Security**: Follow Authorization header best practices from the [[#HTTP Request]] section by using environment variables for API keys instead of hardcoding them
-> - **Transparency**: Implement using the `requests` package following the request-response patterns shown in the [[#Interact with APIs with Python]] section, which provides better understanding of HTTP fundamentals than provider-specific SDKs
+- **Transparency**: Implement using the `requests` package following the request-response patterns shown in the [[#Interact with APIs with Python]] section, which provides better understanding of HTTP fundamentals than provider-specific SDKs